Honda City: India

-The seventh-generation City was first launched in Indonesia on 3 March 2021 in its hatchback form.
-The City hatchback is produced in the country and directly replaced the Jazz.
-It went on sale on 8 April 2021.
-A single trim is offered, which is the RS with a 6-speed manual and CVT gearbox options.
-It is equipped with the 1.5-litre L15ZF engine.
-The City sedan followed later on 28 October 2021, which is imported from Thailand like previous models.
-On 20 April 2022, the City hatchback received Honda Sensing (CVT only) as an option.
+The facelifted City was launched on 2 March 2023 in both petrol and e:HEV engines.
+The petrol engine is available in four trim levels: SV, V, VX and ZX, while the e:HEV engine is available in two trim levels: V and ZX.
+The City also gets Honda Sensing which includes safety assist technologies in both and Wireless Charging, while the i-DTEC turbo-diesel engine was discontinued from the lineup due to poor sales.
+The car sold less than half of the figure for FY23 in FY24.This was attributed to rising consumer preference for SUVs.

 Malaysia

 The City sedan was revealed in Malaysia on 24 August 2020 and launched to the market on 13 October 2020.
 It is available in 4 trim levels: S, E, V and e:HEV RS.
-The S, E, and V trims are powered by the 1.5-litre L15ZF DOHC naturally-aspirated engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.
+The S, E, and V trim levels are powered by the 1.5-litre L15ZF DOHC naturally-aspirated engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.
 The e:HEV RS trim received several features from the other trim levels including an electronic parking brake with auto brake hold function and a full Honda Sensing driver assistance safety suite which includes adaptive cruise control.

 The V Sensing trim was launched on 3 November 2021.
 Unlike the normal V trim, it is equipped with 7-inch semi-digital instrument cluster panel and Honda Sensing safety and driver assist system similar to the e:HEV RS trim.

 The City Hatchback was launched on 7 December 2021.
 It is offered in S, E, V and e:HEV RS trim levels, same with the City sedan.
-Like the sedan counterpart, the S, E, and V trims are powered by the 1.5-litre L15ZF DOHC naturally-aspirated engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.
+Like the sedan counterpart, the S, E, and V trim levels are powered by the 1.5-litre L15ZF DOHC naturally-aspirated engine, while the top-of-the-line RS trim is offered with an Intelligent Multi-Mode Drive (i-MMD) hybrid version to go along with the 1.5-litre LEB-H5 DOHC naturally-aspirated engine.

 The V Sensing trim was launched on 11 April 2022.
 Like its sedan counterpart, it is equipped with 7-inch semi-digital instrument cluster panel and Honda Sensing safety and driver assist system similar to the e:HEV RS trim.

+The facelifted City sedan was launched on 10 August 2023 after Honda Malaysia opened new bookings on 18 July 2023.
+It is offered in S, E, V and RS trim levels.
+The range-topping RS trim is available in both petrol and e:HEV powertrain.
+Honda Sensing is now standard on all trim levels.

+The facelifted City Hatchback was launched on 16 May 2024, with same trim levels and powertrain options.
+The V Sensing trim has been replaced by the non-e:HEV RS variant.